tursics/rock-paper-scissors/README.md

 Just open the HTML file in your browser.
 That's it.

+## extendable

+The number of players is limited to be exact 2.
+But the business layer and the game logic supports a minimum of 2 players without a maximum number.

 ## compatibility

 The used 'rest parameters' syntax is not supported by **Internet Explorer**.
 More information: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters